anubha-v-ardhan/test-twitter-together/README.md

 # test-twitter-together
-Just testing some things with twitter-together GitHub Action.
+Just testing some things with GitHub Action.
 This repo will be deleted later